Nebraska vs. Iowa NCAA Football Odds, Plays and Insights | November 26, 2021

 - Iowa has played 11 games, with six wins against the spread.

-- This season, the Hawkeyes have one ATS win in two games as an underdog of 0 points or more.
+- The Hawkeyes covered the spread in their only game when underdogs by 3.5 points or more.

-- Iowa's games this season have gone over the total in four out of 11 opportunities (36.4%).
+- Iowa's games this season have hit the over four times in 11 opportunities (36.4%).

-- In games that Iowa piles up more than 363.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Iowa totals more than 366.2 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Hawkeyes have turned the ball over 14 times this season, two more turnovers than the Cornhuskers have forced (12).
+- The Hawkeyes have turned the ball over two more times (14 total) than the Cornhuskers have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.